extremepayne/py-generate-ascii/README.md

 ## Overview
 This repo is a tool to transform an image into ASCII art.
 Follow these steps to generate the art:
 1. Choose an image
-2. See the section below "How to create a suitable image" and change the image as shown to make it easier for the generator to generate good art.
-3. Save that changed image as a png.
-4. Run `main.py`
+3. Run `main.py`
-5. Input the path to your image
+4. Input the path to your image
-6. Choose what character set you want the completed art to be in.
+5. Choose what character set you want the completed art to be in.
 I prefer the full character set (option "r") but some people think it looks neater with the other options.
+6. Pick the size.
+1 results in the largest possible, 3 is 1/3 of the size (in 12 pt. font, approx the same size as original) and 5 is 1/5 the size of 1.
 7. Open `output.txt` with notepad or a similar application and follow the steps in the section "Viewing the completed art" to change the font to courier.
 8. Yay!
 You did it!